hanneskaeufler/crytic/README.md

 `--min-msi`/`-m` specifies a threshold as to when to exit the program with 0 even when mutants survived.
 MSI is the Mutation Score Indicator.

+`--preamble`/`-p` specifies some source code to prepended to the combination of mutated source and specs.
+By default this will inject a bit of code to enable the "fail fast" mode of crystal (spec)[https://crystal-lang.org/api/0.27.0/Spec.html].
+This can be used to disable the fail fast behaviour or avoid errors if you don't use crystal spec.

 The rest of the unnamed positional arguments are relative filepaths to the specs to be run.

 ### How to read the output